- Audiovisual Production, Entertainment, Staging Total Entertainment

 Search our directory

-To celebrate the first day of filming Men in Black II, the sequel to the 1997 blockbuster, Columbia TriStar hired Terry Torok of Live From Earth Entertainment to throw a party on Pier 63's Maritime Barge (next to the Frying Pan) for its marketing partners (remember how much product placement was in the first Men in Black?), sponsors and film execs.
+NEW YORK To celebrate the first day of filming Men in Black II, the sequel to the 1997 blockbuster, Columbia TriStar hired Terry Torok of Live From Earth Entertainment to throw a party on Pier 63's Maritime Barge (next to the Frying Pan) for its marketing partners (remember how much product placement was in the first Men in Black?), sponsors and film execs.
 As a film company that spends millions on crowd-pleasing special effects, Columbia couldn't just throw down some cocktails and hors d'oeuvres and hire a DJ--the event had to have drama.
 And it didn't disappoint.

 After checking in and receiving name badges that deemed all attendees “Special Agents,” guests walked through a fabric sculpture tunnel from Pink Inc. that was lit with glowing blue, purple and yellow lights by Total Entertainment.
 Following cocktails, guests watched a Men in Black special agent “training video” (which featured Will Smith and Rip Torn, two of the film's stars) projected against a stretch fabric screen.
 The screen was torn away after the video to reveal a small tented stage area, which Total lit with a kaleidoscope of gobo patterns and more lights.